carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 - "Explain the advantages of Anaconda over other Python distributions."
 - "Extend the number of packages available via conda using conda-forge."
 - "Create a conda environment with the libraries needed for this workshop."
-- "Upload that environment to Anaconda Cloud so that others can install it."
 keypoints:
 - "Use conda to install and manage your Python environments."
 ---